Arrive on time

 Tell your teacher about any injuries

-Tell your teacher before class begins if you are suffering with an injury of some sort.
+Tell your teacher before class begins if you are suffering with an injury, are pregnant or new to yoga altogether.

 Mind your personal hygiene